CalebLombard/digital-portfolio/README.md

 ### Reflection (STAR Technique)
 **Situation**: During a university career session, I explored IT career paths.
 **Task**: I needed to identify roles matching my skills.
-**Action**: I took an online assessment and met with a counsellor.
+**Action**: I read through all the information in the slideshow and did the small exam at the end of the slideshow that tested my understanding of what I read.
-**Result**: I discovered my strength in backend development and created a career roadmap.
+**Result**: I am also more informed on things I lacked knowledge on before.

 ---